mrbmc/mrbmc.github.io/src/portfolio/projects/disney-growth.md

 #### Challenge

 TV is the biggest platform for engagement, with 70% of views on living room devices.
 The challenge for Growth Design is that there are *dozens of platforms* to design for: Roku, Fire TV, Samsung TVs, tvOS, Playstation, XBox; not to mention all the Smart TVs and Cable Boxes.
-Each of these devices have different style remotes, payment terms, and graphics rendering capabilities.
+Each device has different remote controls, payment terms, and graphics rendering capabilities.

 #### Reference Design

-Our solution is to create a "reference" design and then make adjustments for each major platforms.
+Our solution is to create a "reference" design and then make adjustments for each major platform.

 + ![Signup TV Reference](/images/portfolio/disney-growth/tv-reference-signup-1.png)
 + ![Signup TV Reference](/images/portfolio/disney-growth/tv-reference-signup-2.png)